School of Business Administration

 The Department of Public Management established in 2002 is the first department in Japan for the study of public management, such as management of NPOs.
 The curriculum of the department covers key areas from the basics of public management to the management of public organizations in a variety of different fields.

-In the first year, students are required to take the fundamental public management class, where they learn the basics of public management.
-In the second year, they systematically deepen their understanding of public management through the required public management class.
+In the second year, students are required to take Public Management and Administrative Management, where they learn the basics of public management.
 In the third and fourth years, a variety of specialized classes are offered, such as public administration, management of local governments, and sports management, where students learn management of public organizations in a more specific manner.
-There are also practical classes, such as NPO internship practice (on-the-job training at NPOs).

 Curriculum Chart